-Derry boost promotion hopes with big Meath win
+Derry hammer Meath as Saffrons beat Tipperary

 Having been the first team in the current format not to be promoted from Division Two with 11 points, Derry's low-key reaction to this emphatic win was understandable.

-But the fans who cheered them off loudly at half time and full time knew this was a significant result in the Ulster champions' push for top-flight football.
+But the fans who cheered them off loudly at half-time and full-time knew this was a significant result in the Ulster champions' push for top-flight football.

-A goal right 45 seconds after the throw-in from Ethan Doherty was the dream start for Derry.
+A goal 45 seconds after the throw-in from Doherty was the dream start for Derry.
 It was too easy, cutting in onto his right foot and squeezing a low shot past Harry Hogan.

 Meath were unable to penetrate Derry's well-drilled defence or land any meaningful punches.

-It took 10 minutes for the Royals to score, through Thomas O'Reilly and Brian Conlon quickly added a second from 30 yards out against the wind.
+It took 10 minutes for the Royals to score through Thomas O'Reilly and Brian Conlon quickly added a second from 30 yards out against the wind.

 Scores were hard to come by in difficult wet underfoot conditions.

-Derry's late scoring burst with points from Paul Cassidy and a class score from Ethan Doherty stretched Derry's lead before Niall Toner's low shot beat Hogan again for a second Derry goal.
+Derry's late scoring burst, with points from Paul Cassidy and a class score from Doherty, stretched Derry's lead before Toner's low shot beat Hogan again for a second Derry goal.

 The rain poured down and made conditions really difficult but Derry continued to pile on the points with a nice spread of scores.

-Eight different players scored with fullback Eoin McEvoy adding to man of the match Padraic McGrogan's first-half brace, which included a '45'.
+Eight different players scored with full-back Eoin McEvoy adding to man of the match Padraic McGrogan's first-half brace, which included a '45'.

 Derry played like the team who were trying to play catch-up, such was their desire and drive to pile forward.

-Meath's goal only served to stir Derry to inflict further damage with Paul Cassidy, Ethan Doherty, Benny Heron and Shane McGuigan tagging on more scores to leave a scoreline that did not flatter the Oak Leafers.
+Meath's goal only served to stir Derry to inflict further damage with Cassidy, Doherty, Benny Heron and Shane McGuigan tagging on more scores to leave a scoreline that did not flatter the Oak Leafers.

 Reality check for the Royals